Lzchyi/Project/README.md

     Others - I/O Multiplexing on SERVER side

 We also try to include the bonus part.
-For now, we are only able to make the user (auth) login.
+For now, we are only able to make the user (auth) login with certain username and password (can be viewed via scrolling down).
 We also tried to track client's ip address, however, it was not function.

 Work Distribution